Kharlamov-Vladislav/Dadi-deep-galerkin/README.md

 ### Running

 Run `model_train.py` to train a new model to solve the diffusion equation.
+The trained model will be stored in "trained_models" folder.
 There are no parameters to set in CLI.
 You can change the range of parameters of equation and training settings by editing the source code.
+**You can change the following parameters:**

+#### PDE parameters domain:
+  * nu_low and nu_high: range of values for a relative population size
+  * gamma_low and gamma_high: range of values for a selection coefficient
+  * theta_low and theta_high: range of values for the influx of new mutations coefficient
+#### Neural network architecture parameters:
+  * num_layers: the number of layers
+  * nodes_per_layer: the number of neurons in the layer
+#### Training parameters:
+  * learning_rate: the step size at each iteration of gradient descent
+  * sampling_stages: the number of times to resample new time-space domain points
+  * steps_per_sample: the number of stochastic gradient descent steps to take before re-sampling
+  * nSim_interior: size of samples from time-space domain and parameters domain

 You can use an already trained model that is saved in a folder ```trained_models```.
 The example of its use and comparison with the classical solution is in ```one_pop_example.ipynb``` notebook.